Local explosions and extinction in continuous-state branching processes with logistic competition: Preliminaries

-By replacing everywhere $0$ by $\infty$ in Table \ref{Fellerconditions}, we get the classification for the boundary $\infty$.
 In the regular case, an extra information on the behavior at the boundary is needed to completely understand the process, see e.g. Borodin and Salminen \cite{MR1912205} for the complete classification.
-We will only consider the two extreme possibilities namely instantaneous reflection and absorption (sticky behavior interpolates between the two and is not considered here).
-The diffusion $U$ with the boundary $0$ regular reflecting can be obtained from a time-changed reflected Brownian motion, see e.g. \cite[Section 6.5]{MR1398879}. \\
+We will only consider the two extreme possibilities namely reflection and absorption (sticky behavior interpolates between the two and is not considered here).

 When a boundary is natural or is absorbing (i.e. exit or regular absorbing), we say that the boundary is attracting if the process has a positive probability to converge towards it.
-We have the following classification, see e.g. Karatzas and Shreve \cite[Proposition 5.22, page 345]{karatzas}:
+We have the following classification \cite[Proposition 5.22, page 345]{karatzas}: